dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 ## About service tokens

-Service account tokens enable you to securely authenticate with the dbt Cloud API by assigning each token a narrow set of permissions that more precisely manages access to the API.
+Service account tokens enable you to securely authenticate with the dbt Cloud <Term id="api" /> by assigning each token a narrow set of permissions that more precisely manages access to the API.
 While similar to [User API tokens](user-tokens), service account tokens belong to an account rather than a user.

 You can use service account tokens for system-level integrations that do not run on behalf of any one user.
 Assign any permission sets available in dbt Cloud to your service account token, which can vary slightly depending on your plan: